adam-zielonka/tiles/README.md

 ### Attributes

 In optional yaml section, you can set:

 - `command` - name, that will be use to execute command by user
 - `alias` - table of aliases, that can by used also to execute command by user
-- `help` - text, that wiil by shown in help command
+- `help` - text, that will be shown in help command

 ### Body